 - Make it Accessible: All these activities can be done from a chair or during circle time.
 Chair yoga is a powerful tool!
 Let students know they are in charge of their bodies.

 - Weave it into Your Routine: Don’t add—integrate.
 Use a mindful minute to start the day or a two-minute movement reset to transition between subjects.
+Incorporate SEL skills by embedding these practices into everyday classroom moments.

 - Use Visuals: Post breathing techniques or yoga pose cards in a “calm corner” so students can use them independently.